Gum Contouring Recovery Tips

 For the first few days, you should eat mainly soft, cool foods, such as yogurt, eggs, pasta, soft vegetables, and ice cream.

 After gum contouring, you should continue to maintain a consistent oral health routine.
 However, you will need to take special care when brushing or flossing the treated area.
 Your dentist can instruct you as to when and how to brush your teeth during the healing process.
-Most dentist recommend using a soft bristled brush and applying gentle pressure.
+Most dentists recommend using a soft-bristled brush and applying gentle pressure.

 Pain and Discomfort